 There's 22 years between the oldest and the youngest.
 Yes, you could say that Kelly is old enough to be Noah's mother, but that's just too weird.
 Plus, the idea would totally freak her out.
 And on days when Leah (the second eldest) takes Madison (the second youngest) out, she looks a bit like a young single mum as they look so alike.

 Plus the thought of his girls having kids so soon gives my husband a teeny weeny seizure, because that would mean that his children and his grandchildren would be playmates.

 Are there copyright on your pictures?

 When I started this blog I made a conscious effort not to use anyone else's photos, and to take them all myself.
 While I confess that I'm no professional photographer, all photos and design layout are 100% mine.
 Please respect that, and if you'd like to use any, please give credit where credit's due (and ask first).

 Any other trivia bits you'd like to share?

-I love a challenge!
+If you want to know more, visit my about page.
+Also, I love a challenge!
 In 2011, I tried something new every week, and in 2012, I reduced my spending by Buying Nothing New.
 In 2013, there will be lots of renovating happening around this spot.